-Reward Offered After Giant Pumpkin Stolen From Young Boy’s Yard
+UPDATE: Young Boy’s 100-Pound Pumpkin Returned After Alleged Theft

 LINDENHURST, N.Y.
-(CBSNewYork) – A $500 reward has been offered for a very special pumpkin that was stolen from a young boy’s front yard on Long Island.
+(CBSNewYork) – A Long Island boy has been reunited with a giant pumpkin after his family offered a $500 reward for its safe return.

-The seeds for this giant pumpkin were planted for six-year-old Kevin Beckman by his late grandfather, Thomas, just before he passed away in May.
+The seeds for this special pumpkin were planted for six-year-old Kevin Beckman by his late grandfather, Thomas, just before he passed away in May.

-The now 100-pound gourd was stolen on Oct.
+The now 100-pound gourd was reportedly stolen on Oct.
 12 from outside the boy’s home on North Lewis Avenue in Lindenhurst.

+Kevin’s aunt offered up the reward in a post on Facebook, with the money going to whoever returns the pumpkin or could identify the person who stole it.
+On Tuesday night, the Beckham family told CBS2 their enormous Halloween decoration was left on their front lawn along with a note asking for the reward.

 “We were eating dinner and my dad said that the pumpkin was stolen,” the six-year-old recalled.